khanhnamle1994/cracking-the-data-science-interview/Cheatsheets/README.md

 ### Linear regression

-* How to learn the parameter: minimize the cost function
+* How to learn the parameter: minimize the cost function.
-* How to minimize cost function: gradient descent
+* How to minimize cost function: gradient descent.
 * Regularization:
-    - L1 (Lasso): can shrink certain coef to zero, thus performing feature selection
+    - L1 (Lasso): can shrink certain coef to zero, thus performing feature selection.
-    - L2 (Ridge): shrink all coef with the same proportion; almost always outperforms L1
+    - L2 (Ridge): shrink all coef with the same proportion; almost always outperforms L1.
-    - Elastic Net: combined L1 and L2 priors as regularizer
+    - Elastic Net: combined L1 and L2 priors as regularizer.
-* Assumes linear relationship between features and the label
+* Assumes linear relationship between features and the label.
-* Can add polynomial and interaction features to add non-linearity
+* Can add polynomial and interaction features to add non-linearity.

 ![lr](assets/lr.png)